-From 60-130 mph which is the Dragy benchmark the S1000R is very quick and achieves this benchmark in 5.23 seconds if using first but in the real world you’d be doing 6.5 seconds as first is too aggressive to be consistent if from a roll and too short lived, so second gear would be the go.
+From 60-130 mph which is the Dragy benchmark, the S1000R is very quick and achieves this benchmark in only 5.23 seconds when using first but in the real world, you’d be doing 6.5 seconds as first is too aggressive to be consistent if from a roll and too short-lived, so second gear would be the go.

 From 100 mph the S1000R still charges like a Superbike with a 0-200 km/h time of 7.76 seconds, and shortly after crosses the quarter mile in only 10.41 seconds at 144 mph.

-It is at this point where its lack of faring and screen starts to eat into its impressive 160 plus horsepower.
-Despite this the S1000R still moves rapidly and onto its top speed of 170 mph which is just shy of the rpm limiter in top.
+It is at this point that its lack of faring and screen starts to eat into its impressive 160 plus horsepower.
+Despite this, the S1000R still moves rapidly and onto its top speed of 170 mph which is just shy of the rpm limiter in top gear.

-Despite the poor aero the S1000R would likely bounce off the limiter in top but likely some electronics interfering in this case.
+Despite the poor aero, the S1000R would likely bounce off the limiter in top gear but likely some electronics interfering in this case.